- December 14, 2021

 If you or your loved one is in a long-term care crisis or in need of long-term healthcare and financial planning, our estate planning attorneys are some of the finest in the region.
 We help families find solutions to preserve their assets and to manage their elder care needs.
 We regularly apply for Medicaid benefits in Indiana and Kentucky using legal and financial strategies to preserve your assets and to gain you and your loved ones the healthcare they deserve.
 The goal of Church, Langdon, Lopp, Banet Law is to allow families to remain focused on the most important aspect of aging: enjoying their lives together.

-Our attorneys live throughout the surrounding community and we maintain offices in New Albany, Indiana, Louisville, Kentucky and Corydon, Indiana.
-Our lives and families are interwoven with the fabric of this community.
-Using our legal background to address issues facing the elderly, our elder law attorneys with Church, Langdon, Lopp, Banet Law have helped our neighbors with the challenges faced by aging siblings, spouses, parents and grandparents.
+We maintain offices throughout the Kentuckiana area, offering the necessary guidance to older adults with our estate planning lawyers in Louisville and estate planning attorneys in Jeffersonville.
+Likewise, our New Albany, Corydon and Clarksville elder law attorneys have also helped their neighbors with the challenges faced by aging siblings, spouses, parents and grandparents.
 When it’s time for you or your loved one to enter a nursing home, you want to make sure that as many of your assets as possible are protected.
 You can do this by qualifying for Medicaid and following the appropriate rules.
 We can help you with that.

 To learn more about our estate planning lawyers, you can read their attorney bios here.
 You can also read testimonials from our highly satisfied clients.
 We pride ourselves on providing the highest level of client service and are committed to open and frequent communication.